 I had not been erased by the violence I’d suffered, but was changed by it.
 A new, difficult layer had been added to my life.

 The TragedyThe Tragedy’s The Tragedy

 Jennifer Marie Donahue’s work has appeared or is forthcoming in Flyway: Journal of Writing and Environment, Grist: A Journal of the Literary Arts, The Rumpus, Pidgeonholes, Yalobusha Review, JMWW, So to Speak!, and other fine places.
 She currently lives in Massachusetts.
 You can find her online at: www.jmdonahue.com.

 Enter your email address to receive notifications for author Jennifer Marie Donahue

-You have been added to the notification list for author Jennifer Marie Donahue
+Confirmation link sent to your email to add you to notification list for author Jennifer Marie Donahue

 More in this series